-Believe it or not, you can still enjoy gardening even if you have allergies.
-Choose plants whose pollen is spread by insects, such as azaleas, roses, daffodils, dogwoods, and pear trees.
-Pollen from these sources tends to be heavier and less likely to become airborne.
+Believe it or not, you can enjoy gardening even if you have allergies.
+Choose plants with pollen that is spread by insects, such as azaleas, roses, daffodils, dogwoods, and pear trees.
+It’s heavier and less likely to take flight.
 Wear gloves and a face mask.
 Wash your hands and rinse your eyes when you come indoors.

 1) Plattform / Johner Images